 - .4 Start-up: All inspection, preparation, testing, adjustment calibration and tuning required to put devices and systems into operating condition.
-Start-up includes; Demonstration, Running Tests, and Performance Tests. - .5 Demonstration: During Start-up, comprises of running equipment for one (1) hour to demonstrate that equipment is properly installed. - .6 Running Test: During Start-up, comprises of running equipment continuously for a minimum of five (5) days (120 hours) or as specified.
-During this period, as practicable, maximum, average, and minimum conditions will be simulated. - .7 Performance Test: During Start-up, comprises of equipment running continuously for a minimum period of five (5) days (120 hours) or as specified.
+Start-up includes; Demonstration, Running Tests, and Performance Tests. - .5 Demonstration: During Start-up, comprises of running equipment for one (1) hour to demonstrate that equipment is properly installed. - .6 Running Test: During Start-up, comprises of running equipment continuously for a minimum of three (3) days (72 hours) or as specified.
+During this period, as practicable, maximum, average, and minimum conditions will be simulated. - .7 Performance Test: During Start-up, comprises of equipment running continuously for a minimum period of seven (7) days (168 hours) or as specified.
 The Performance Test will be conducted subsequent to the Running Test as advised by the Contract Administration.
-On successful completion of Demonstration, Running Tests, and Performance Tests, Form 103 Certificate of Equipment Satisfactory Performance shall be completed.
-Performance testing will occur once the main WTP is commissioned (2008). - .8 System Demonstration: For the purpose of this specification section, shall be defined as the successful operation of the DBPS in accordance with its design requirements for a total period of twenty-eight (28) days, the last seven (7) of which shall be consecutive, unless otherwise specified.
-On successful completion of System Demonstration, Form 104 Certificate of Satisfactory Process Performance will be completed. - .9 Commissioning Operations Agent: A qualified maintenance/operations team retained by the City under a separate contract that takes primary responsibility for operation of the WTP during the Commissioning Period or longer as specified by their contract. - .10 Commissioning Period: Period between Start-up and Total Performance during which a system is operated under Commissioning Operations Agent's control to demonstrate to the City it that it operates in conformance with the design intent. - .11 Commissioning Team: Team led by the Contract Administrator which is made up of members from the City and the Contractor.
-The Commissioning Team will coordinate the Commissioning activities through the Contract Administrator and develop an overall commissioning plan and schedule.
+On successful completion of Demonstration, Running Tests, and Performance Tests, Form 103 Certificate of Equipment Satisfactory Performance shall be completed. - .8 System Demonstration: For the purpose of this specification section, shall be defined as the successful operation of process treatment trains in accordance with its design requirements for a total period of forty-two (42) days, the last seven (7) of which shall be consecutive, unless otherwise specified.
+On successful completion of System Demonstration, Form 104 Certificate of Satisfactory Process Performance will be completed. - .9 Commissioning Team: Team led by the Contract Administrator which is made up of members from the City, Commissioning Operations Agent, and Contract Administrator.
+The Commissioning Team will coordinate System Demonstration activities through the Contract Administrator and develop an overall commissioning plan and schedule.